SWIFTSIM/SWIFT/doc/RTD/source/Planetary/equations_of_state.rst

 temperature, and entropy.
 At the moment, we have implemented
 \\(P(\\rho, u)\\) and \\(c_s(\\rho, u)\\),
-which is sufficient for the :ref:`planetary_sph` hydro scheme, but makes these materials currently incompatible with entropy-based schemes.
+which is sufficient for the :ref:`planetary_sph` hydro scheme, but makes most materials currently incompatible with entropy-based schemes.

 The Tillotson sound speed was derived using
 \\(c_s^2 = \\left. ( \\partial P / \\partial \\rho ) \\right|_S \\)